 - has a break load limit *at least 1.5 times greater than the trailer’s ATM.

 - However, this is a recommendation, not legislation.
 We strongly recommend using a load rated shackle.

 AS 2741-2002 compliant shackles will be legibly and permanently marked with the following information:

 - Quality grade of the shackle, e.g. (‘M’ or ‘4’, ‘S’ or ‘6’)

 - Working Load Limit (WLL) or Rating; and

-- Identification marking in order to correlate shackle to test certificate
+- Identification marking in order to correlate the shackle to the test certificate

-The following simplified guide, based on Aggregate Trailer Mass, will assist in selecting an appropriate shackle.
+The following guide will assist in selecting an appropriate shackle.